The Recruitment Process

 Pre-Employment Checks

-References are a very common pre-employment check.
+Before your PA starts work you may want to carry out pre-employment checks.
+Asking for references are a very common pre-employment check.
 References can be written or verbal, with one normally being from the applicant’s most recent job.
-It is important to obtain the applicant’s permission prior to doing this (permission can normally be indicated on the job application form).
+It is important to get the applicant’s permission before you ask anyone for a reference.

 Offer

-The successful applicant should receive written notification of their offer of employment as soon as reasonably practicable.
+You should send a written offer of employment to the successful applicant as soon as you can.
 The offer of employment should contain the following information:

-• Terms of the offer.
-For example, salary, hours, benefits, pension arrangements, holiday entitlement & place of employment
+• Terms of the offer, for example, salary, hours, benefits, pension arrangements, holiday entitlement and place of employment

 • The start date and details of probationary period